argibs/my-portfolio/README.md

 ### QGIS Layouts
-These layouts are projects I've done for fun, to practice using QGIS and my cartographic design skills.
+These layouts are projects I've done for fun, to practice using QGIS and explore cartographic design skills.
 <br /><br />
 The bathymetry layouts are an ongoing project of mine, I want to do layouts for all of the Great Lakes.
 I started with these, to test out and compare two similar color ramps and display styles.
 <br /><br />